semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Now, we will see the third **CRUD** operation, the **Update**.

-In Elasticsearch, update can be kind of a difficult operation.
-In deed, there is several "kind" of updates, I would say.
+In Elasticsearch, an update can be a kind of a difficult operation.
+Indeed, there is several "kind" of updates, I would say.
 The one we are going to see now is the simplest one, it is about doing a **partial update**.

 If your document contains counters, or fields on which you want to perform some operations, the update operation is a bit more touchy, and we will talk about it later.

-Still according to the **ID** of the document, Elasticsearch can retrieve it and update it.
+Also according to the **ID** of the document, Elasticsearch can retrieve it and update it.
 The side-effect of this operation will be the incrementation of the version number.

 #### The Query